-You need to update the packages for the User Application Driver and Role and Resource Service drivers to the latest version.
-For information about upgrading packages to the latest version, see Upgrading Installed Packages of the NetlQ Designer for Identity Manager Administration Guide.
+You must stop Tomcat and update the packages for the User Application Driver and Role and Resource Service drivers to the latest version.
+For information about upgrading packages to the latest version, see Upgrading Installed Packages of the NetIQ Designer for Identity Manager Administration Guide.